xolyn/yafiwg/README.md

 **The scanner will automatically ignore the `.git` folder and files within.** (Option to keep it will be added in future version)

-> A common use is to place the `yafiwg.py` file under your github page repo and execute (you can use scripts to automatically trigger) it everytime before you push your repo.
-It solves the regret of not being able to view and easily jump among all your files in your github repo or some cloud storage/hosting services.
+> A common use is to place the `yafiwg.py` file under your github page repo folder and execute (you can use scripts to automatically trigger) it every time before you push your repo to remote.
+It solves the regret of not being able to view and easily jump back and forth among all your files in your github repo or some cloud storage/hosting services.

 ### advantages
 1. Light weight： only 2kB makes it able to run on even the crappiest device